 When you are going through a separation or divorce, how financial assets will be split is a common query faced by our clients.
 In this article, we explore what happens to your superannuation when you divorce.

-How superannuation is treated in a divorce
+Divorce and superannuation entitlements: how superannuation is treated in a divorce

 In divorce, superannuation is treated in a similar way to property.
 But there are separate rules and regulations around how superannuation can be dealt with.

 As part of the family law process, generally speaking, the first step a Court would undertake is to identify and value the property pool.
 This includes the assets, liabilities and superannuation interests of the parties.
 So, superannuation forms part of the property pool that is capable of being divided between separating couples.

 One of the key differences between superannuation and non-superannuation assets is that there are strict rules around when it can be accessed, which is generally only when you meet retirement conditions.

 For the purposes of calculating an overall division of assets, liabilities and superannuation, it is treated in the same way.
 For example, $1 of superannuation is the equivalent to $1 of non-superannuation assets such as cash or property in dollar terms.
 So, if one person was to have a hundred dollars in cash and the other person was to walk away with a hundred dollars in superannuation that would be an equal division of the property pool.
 This would be the outcome if, of course, the cash and superannuation are the only assets in the property pool and the split was determined to be 50-50 (which is not always the case).